 CellLight plasma membrane expression vectors (C10606, C10607, C10608; Tracers for Membrane Labeling—Section 14.4) generate cyan-, green- or red-autofluorescent proteins fused to a plasma membrane targeting sequence consisting of the 10 N-terminal amino acids of Lck tyrosine kinase (Lck10).
 These fusion proteins are lipid raft markers with well established utility, providing alternatives to cholera toxin B conjugates or BODIPY FL C5-ganglioside GM1 (B13950, B34401; Sphingolipids, Steroids, Lipopolysaccharides and Related Probes—Section 13.3) with the inherent advantages of long-lasting and titratable expression conferred by BacMam 2.0 vector technology (BacMam Gene Delivery and Expression Technology—Note 11.1).

-CellLight Synaptophysin-GFP (C10609) and CellLight Synaptophysin-RFP (C10610) are valuable counterparts to FM dyes for visualizing the distribution and density of presynaptic sites in neurons both in vitro and in vivo.
+CellLight Synaptophysin-RFP (C10610) is a valuable counterpart to FM dyes for visualizing the distribution and density of presynaptic sites in neurons both in vitro and in vivo.
 Synaptophysin is a synaptic vesicle membrane glycoprotein that is involved in the biogenesis and fusion of synaptic vesicles but is not essential for neurotransmitter release.
 It is found in virtually all synaptically active neurons in the brain and spinal cord.
-These CellLight reagents incorporate all the customary advantages of BacMam 2.0 delivery technology including high transduction efficiency and long-lasting and titratable expression (BacMam Gene Delivery and Expression Technology—Note 11.1).
+This CellLight reagent incorporates all the customary advantages of BacMam 2.0 delivery technology including high transduction efficiency and long-lasting and titratable expression (BacMam Gene Delivery and Expression Technology—Note 11.1).